-Surgeries normally run from 8.30am to 5.30pm, however, for the convenience of those patients who find it difficult to attend during the normal working day, we are open until 7.30pm on Monday evenings and open at 7.30am on Tuesday, Wednesday and Thursday.
-To book an appointment, please ask at Reception or telephone the practice on 674545.
+Surgeries normally run from 8.30am to 5.30pm, however, for the convenience of those patients who find it difficult to attend during the normal working day, we are offer appointments outwith our normal surgery hours.
+These are until 7.30pm on Monday evenings and from 7.30am on Tuesday, Wednesday and Thursday.
+Please note the reception desk and phone line are not open at these times.
+To book an appointment, please telephone the practice on 674545 within normal opening hours.

 Consultations are by appointment only.
 Please do not present at the reception desk and expect to be seen.
 We do not provide a "drop in" service.
 You will be asked for details of your symptoms, a contact number and advised that a GP or Advanced Nurse Practitioner will call you.
 The reception staff are following the instructions of the GP partners and are not being obstructive.
 If it is a medical emergency such as chest pain, stroke or haemorrhage you should call "999"